KyleErwin/cilib-tutorial/src/pages/setting-up/ide.md

 If you prefer to use a terminal and text editor you can skip ahead to that section.

-In the this section, we'll be making use of one of the most popular IDEs, that being [InteliJ][link-intelij].
-You can get InteliJ from [here][link-intelij].
+In the this section, we'll be making use of one of the most popular IDEs, that being [InteliJ][intelij].
+You can get InteliJ from [here][intelij].
 It should detect what operating system you are running when you click download.
 Select the version you wan and install it.

 ### Installing Scala Plugins